deepanshumaheshwari907-spec/INSAT_Tropical_Cloud_Cluster_Detection/README.md

 📌 Current Project Status

-The system is in a working and stable stage.
+The system is presently in a working and stable stage.

-It successfully processes real INSAT-3D satellite data to:
+Real INSAT-3D satellite data has been successfully processed to:

 • Detect convective cloud clusters
 • Filter valid TCC structures
-• Compute relevant physical and geometric parameters
+• Compute physically meaningful parameters
-• Present results through an interactive Streamlit dashboard
+• Present results using an interactive Streamlit dashboard

 👨‍🎓 Academic Note

-This project has been developed as part of an academic research initiative, demonstrating:
+This project has been developed as part of an academic research-oriented work and demonstrates:

 • Satellite data preprocessing
-• Remote-sensing based feature extraction
+• Remote-sensing-based feature extraction
 • Convective cloud characterization
-• Python-based scientific analysis
+• Python-based scientific computing
-• Weather-research application development
+• Weather research application development

 🙌 Acknowledgements

-Satellite Data — ISRO / MOSDAC
+Satellite Data Source — ISRO / MOSDAC
-Platform — INSAT-3D Imager
+Satellite Platform — INSAT-3D Imager

 Developed as part of student research work